leojacinto/WorkflowDataFabric-TypeA/section16-kafka-stream-connect.md

   <img src="screenshots/sc_data_source_save.png" height="400">

 4. Create a JSON file which has the structure of the data source.
-You can use the text below and save the file as **cmdb complex data array.json**
+Use the text below and save the file as **cmdb complex data array.json**
 ```
 [{
     "table_name": "cmdb_ci_win_server",